Charles de Courbon de Blénac: Early years (1622–77)

 Charles de Blénac, Marquis de la Roche-Courbon, was born to a noble family in 1622 in Romegoux, Saintonge.

 His parents were Jacques de Courbon Blénac and Marie Thison, dame de La Sauzaie.

 His sister Marie married André de Talleyrand-Périgord.

 Charles de Blénac married Angélique de La Rochefoucauld, daughter of Louis de la Rochefoucauld, seigneur de Bayères.

 She was the widow of his cousin.
 They would have eleven children.

-During the Fronde rebellion (1648–53) Blénac supported the infant King Louis XIV of France, and in recognition of his services was made count of Blénac in 1659.
+During the Fronde rebellion (1648–53) Blénac supported the infant King Louis XIV, and in recognition of his services was made count of Blénac in 1659.

 For a long time he served in the land armies, reaching the rank of maréchal de camp.

 In 1669 he transferred to the navy, which was then in the process of being formed.

 He advanced quickly through the ranks and became capitaine de vaisseau.

 He commanded the Infante in the expedition of Jean II d'Estrées against the Barbary pirates.

 He commanded the Fort in the Battle of Solebay in 1672.

 Blénac was quick to take offense, and early in 1673 was briefly imprisoned for insulting a superior officer.

 After his release, in August 1673 he was captain of Fortuné in the Battle of Texel.